rcarrascosps/mule-webinars-session/README.md

 		We are also going to highlight the relevance of having a Style guide for your APIs and use Mulesoft Design Center to showcase how to design an API applying several design principles that we will share with the audience

-	c.
-Audience:
+	c.  **Audience:**
 		i.
 Architects
 		ii.
 IT Managers
 		iii.
 Digital Transformation Managers

-2. Title: Let us introduce you into the Mulesoft World.
+**2. Title: Let us introduce you into the Mulesoft World.**

-	a.
-Objective: Make the audience realize the value of Mulesoft technology.
+	a.  **Objective:** Make the audience realize the value of Mulesoft technology.

-    b.
-Description: We will introduce to the audience how broad is Mulesoft Technology.
+    b.  **Description:** We will introduce to the audience how broad is Mulesoft Technology.
 Covering topics and use cases like:
         Microservices, Integration, Service Bus, B2B, ETL, Event Driven Architecture.
 We will induct the audience into a real-life scenario where APIs are bringing value into the organization and how Mulesoft solves it.
 We will showcase the product to make the audience realize how to us Mulesoft.

-	c.
-Audience:
+	c.  **Audience:**
 		i.
 Architects
 		ii.
 IT Managers
 		iii.
 Developers

-3. Title: Reliable Patterns applied using Mulesoft Anypoint Platform.
+**3. Title: Reliable Patterns applied using Mulesoft Anypoint Platform.**

-    a.
-Objective: Make the audience realize how to implement highly reliable Mulesoft applications using industry proven Design Patterns
+    a.  **Objective:** Make the audience realize how to implement highly reliable Mulesoft applications using industry proven Design Patterns

-    b.
-Description: We will share with the audience how to apply design patterns into our Mulesoft applications.
+    b.  **Description:** We will share with the audience how to apply design patterns into our Mulesoft applications.
 Patterns like:
 			i.
 API Gateway
 			ii.
 Circuit Breaker
 			iii.
 Bulk Heads